An internal company’s newsletter is not only a communications medium but also serves to unite diverse teams and departments.

 15. How-To Posts

-Find something exciting that will help coworkers in your organization do their work better.
+Find something exciting to help coworkers in your organization do their work better.

 - Common productivity tips.